TL;DR - Quick Facts

 Conclusion

-CVE-2025-6218 is actively exploited by nation-state actors.
-Federal agencies have until December 30 to patch.
-If you’re running WinRAR 7.11 or earlier, you’re vulnerable right now.
+CVE-2025-6218 and its bypass CVE-2025-8088 are actively exploited by nation-state actors.
+Federal agencies have until December 30 to patch 6218.
+If you’re running WinRAR 7.12 or earlier, you’re vulnerable to at least one of them right now.

 But the bigger issue is this: WinRAR is just one example.
 How many other legacy tools are sitting in your environment, unpatched, unmonitored, and waiting to be exploited?